Cavalcante: History

 The first settlers arrived in the region in 1736 looking for gold.
 Soon gold was discovered near the stream called Lava Pés and the village began to grow taking the name of Cavalcante, after Julião Cavalcante its founder.
 By 1806 the gold had run out and the population declined accordingly.
 In 1831 the town was elevated to the status of "vila".
 In 1953 it became a municipality.
 In 1957 the district of Colinas do Sul broke off to form its own municipality.
-Likewise, in 1988 the district of Teresina de Goiás was dismembered.
+Likewise, in 1988 the district of Teresina de Goiás separated from Cavalcante.